Which issues would you most highlight to someone new to your country?

 A drug or alcohol addiction could be considered as a disability for the purposes of disability discrimination protection.
 Thus, depending on the results obtained and whether these influence the employer’s decision to hire, it could raise a potential disability discrimination claim.

-Such information also constitutes sensitive personal data and should be processed in accordance with the requirements of data protection legislation.
+Such information also constitutes a special category of personal data and should be processed in accordance with the requirements of data protection legislation.

 (d) Credit checks?

-Credit checks are permissible, but only to the extent reasonably required for the nature of the role.
-The information should be obtained and processed in accordance with data protection legislation.
-For example, while checks of this nature are unusual in Ireland, where the candidate will be in a position with financial responsibility, an employer may wish to ensure that the candidate has no history of poor financial management skills.
+Credit checks of this nature are unusual in Ireland.
+They are permissible, but only to the extent reasonably required for the nature of the role.
+For example, where the candidate will be in a position with financial responsibility, an employer may wish to ensure that the candidate has no history of poor financial management skills.
+Such checks should be carried out by a specialist third party.
+The data must be obtained for a specified legitimate purpose and be relevant to and not excessive for that purpose.
+The credit check process should also be carried out in a way that complies with data protection law.

 (e) Immigration status?